Insect Conservation and Diversity

 This will enable the file to be opened, read on screen and printed out in order for any corrections to be added.
 Further instructions will be sent with the proof.
 Hard copy proofs will be posted if no e-mail address is available.

 Free access to the final PDF offprint or your article will be available via Author Services only.
 Please therefore sign up for Author Services if you would like to access your article PDF offprint and enjoy the many other benefits the service offers.

-Author Services enables authors to track articles--once they have been accepted--through the production process to publication online and in print.
+Author Services enables authors to track articles – once they have been accepted – through the production process to publication online and in print.
 Authors can check the status of their articles online and choose to receive automated emails at key stages of production so they do not need to contact the production editor to check on progress.
-Visit http://authorservices.wiley.com/bauthor/ for more details on online production tracking and for a wealth of resources including faqs and tips on article preparation, submission, and more.

 OnlineOpen is available to authors of articles who wish to make their article open access.
 With OnlineOpen the author, their funding agency, or institution pays a fee to ensure that the article is made available to non-subscribers upon publication via Wiley Online Library, as well as deposited in PubMed Central and PMC mirror sites.
 In addition to publication online via Wiley Online Library, authors of OnlineOpen articles are permitted to post the final, published PDF of their article on a website, institutional repository, or other free public server, immediately on publication.

 For the full list of Terms and Conditions, see:

 Prior to acceptance, there is no requirement to inform the Editorial Office of your intention to publish your paper OnlineOpen if you do not wish to.
 All OnlineOpen articles are treated in the same manner as any other article submission.
 They will undergo the same review process, and be accepted or rejected based on their merit.